kainliu/kainliu.github.io/source/_posts/complexity-of-python-operations.md

 This rule helps us understand how to compute the complexity of doing some SEQUENCE of operations: executing a statement that is O(f(n)) followed by executing a statement that is O(g(n)).
-Executing both statements SEQUENTAILLY is O(f(n)) + O(g(n)) which is O( f(n) + g(n) ) by the rule above.
+Executing both statements SEQUENTIALLY is O(f(n)) + O(g(n)) which is O( f(n) + g(n) ) by the rule above.

 For example, if some function call f(...) is O(N) and another function call